pyx-industries/julee/docs/architecture/clean_architecture/index.rst

 we will walk through a part of this by way of an example.

-This is an automated process with no user interaction, so it is done by an application called a Worker.
+This is an automated process with no user interaction, so it is done by an application called a :doc:`Worker </architecture/applications/worker>`.
 We will specifically look at the :doc:`pipeline </architecture/solutions/pipelines>` called :py:class:`~julee.domain.use_cases.ExtractAssembleDataUseCase`.
 This is the most complicated and interesting part of CEAP.